ironicbadger/ansible-role-docker-compose-generator/README.md

   - "TZ={{ ntp_timezone }}"
 ```

-#### Docker-Compose File
+### Docker-Compose File

 There are 2 ways to pass through your docker-compose file.

+#### Option 1
 First is to define it in a template file, which can be done like this:

 ```
 docker_compose_generator_config: "{{ lookup('template', 'roles/templates/docker-compose.yml.j2') }}"